 About the bladder and bladder cancer

-The bladder is an expandable, hollow organ in the pelvis that stores urine, the body’s liquid waste, before it leaves the body during urination.
-This function makes the bladder an important part of the urinary tract, which is also made up of the kidneys, ureters, and urethra.
+The bladder is an expandable, hollow organ in the pelvis that stores urine before it leaves the body during urination.
+This function makes the bladder an important part of the urinary tract.
+The urinary tract is also made up of the kidneys, ureters, and urethra.

-Bladder cancer begins when normal cells in the bladder lining, most commonly urothelial cells, change and grow uncontrollably, forming a mass called a tumor.
+Bladder cancer begins when healthy cells in the bladder lining, most commonly urothelial cells, change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.

 Types of bladder cancer

 Urothelial carcinoma.
-Urothelial carcinoma accounts for about 90% of all bladder cancers and begins in the urothelial cells lining the bladder.
-Urothelial carcinoma is the common term for this type of bladder cancer.
-It was previously called transitional cell carcinoma or TCC.
+Urothelial carcinoma accounts for about 90% of all bladder cancers.
+It begins in the urothelial cells found in the lining the bladder.
+Urothelial carcinoma is the common term for this type of bladder cancer; however, it was previously called transitional cell carcinoma or TCC.

 Adenocarcinoma.
-This type accounts for about 2% of all bladder cancers and begins in glandular cells.
+This type accounts for about 2% of all bladder cancers and develops from glandular cells.

 There are other less common types of bladder cancer, including sarcoma and small cell anaplastic cancer.
-Sarcoma begins in the fat or muscle layers of the bladder, and small cell anaplastic cancer, which is a rare type of bladder cancer that is likely to spread to other parts of the body.
+Sarcoma begins in the fat or muscle layers of the bladder.
+Small cell anaplastic cancer is a rare type of bladder cancer that is likely to spread to other parts of the body.

 Noninvasive.
-This type of bladder cancer usually does not extend through the lamina propria, while both types of invasive cancer can extend through the lamina propria.
-Noninvasive cancer may also be called superficial cancer, although that term is being used less often because it may incorrectly imply that this type of cancer is not serious.
-Noninvasive bladder cancer is less likely to spread and can often be managed with surgery to remove the tumor and chemotherapy placed in the bladder (see the Treatment Options section).
+This type of bladder cancer usually does not extend through the lamina propria.
+Noninvasive cancer may also be called superficial cancer, although this term is being used less often because it may incorrectly imply that this type of cancer is not serious.
+Noninvasive bladder cancer is less likely to spread to other parts of the body than other types of bladder cancer.

 Non-muscle-invasive.
-Non-muscle-invasive bladder cancer typically grows only into the lamina propria.
-It is called invasive, but it is not the deeply invasive type that can spread to the muscle layer.
+Non-muscle-invasive bladder cancer typically has only grown into the lamina propria.
+It is called invasive, but it is not the deeply invasive type that can spread to the muscle layer (see below).